johnbywater/dcbdb/README.md

 The benchmark plots above were produced on an Apple MacBook Pro M4 (10 performance cores and 4 efficiency cores).

-## Building the Project
+## Running the UmaDB Server

-Other distribution options are planned, but current the only way to run UmaDB is to clone the Git repository and build the project.
+Other distribution options are planned, but currently the only way to run UmaDB is to clone the Git repository and build the project.

 To build the project, you need to have Rust and Cargo installed.
 If you don't have them installed, you can get them from [rustup.rs](https://rustup.rs/).